-Brotzu hospital in Cagliari, Sardinia, Italy is using an application for COVID-19 medical data collection that are used to make treatment decisions.
+Brotzu hospital in Cagliari, Sardinia, Italy is using an application for COVID-19 medical data collection.
 The application is based on Better Platform and it was developed by our partner company Inpeco in only ten days.
 We spoke with Paolo Anedda, Head of Innovation Projects at Inpeco, about the benefits of the application, development process with Better Platform, the inclusion of healthcare professionals and the role of openEHR community.

 The goal of the project was to provide clinical tools to assist the collection of medical data for the assessment of the risk of COVID-19 infection.
 Inpeco developed an application that enables healthcare professionals to collect data that is used for an initial screening for the assessment of the risk of COVID-19 infection.
 This data is linked to the results of laboratory tests for patients undergoing an oropharyngeal swab.

-The main benefit of this application is that the healthcare professionals have timely and precise data of the population to whom the questionnaire was submitted, and they can make treatment decisions based on reliable data.
+The main benefit of this application is that the healthcare professionals have timely and precise data of the population to whom the questionnaire was submitted.
 Furthermore, the data obtained with screening and clinical data from laboratories can be used for subsequent epidemiological studies.

 The solution is currently used in the Brotzu hospital in Cagliari, Sardinia, Italy.
 The aim is to extend its adoption to the regional blood collection centres and clinical facilities.